eclipse/packages/homepage/contribute.md

   integrated with each other in this way.
 * only contain artifacts that are distributed under a license that is compatible with the EPLv2.
 * only contain stable, released versions of project artifacts (no milestones or snapshots).
-* must contain
+* must
-  * a README covering a basic introduction and the idea behind the package,
+  * contain a README covering a basic introduction and the idea behind the package,
-  * the Helm charts constituting the components of the package,
+  * include the Helm charts constituting the components of the package,
-  * some guidance regarding what users might want to do with the package after installation.
+  * provide some guidance regarding what users might want to do with the package after installation.
+  * include the `iot-package` key word in their *Chart.yaml*

 IoT Packages are implemented by means of Helm charts that are combined together and configured in a particular way.
 An IoT Package must not *contain* the Helm charts of the projects it comprises of